juanhobello/wishlist-frontend-backend/README.md

 #### Backend
 - Built using Express and TypeScript.
 - Modular and maintainable code structure.
-- Organized with clear separation of routes, controllers, and services.
+- Organized with clear separation of routes, controllers, repositories and services.

 #### Frontend
 - Components built from scratch using React and CSS Modules, without third-party UI libraries.